guard/guard/README.md

 ### `-w`/`--watchdir` option

-Guard can watch in any directory (instead of the current directory):
+Guard can watch in any directory instead of the current directory:

 ```bash
 $ guard --watchdir ~/your/fancy/project